evilsocket/opensnitch/README.md

     sudo /path/to/daemon -ui-socket unix:///tmp/osui.sock -rules-path ~/.opensnitch/rules

-And the UI service as your user:
+And the UI service as your user (make sure you installed the UI with pip as in the previous section):

-    python /path/to/ui/main.py --socket unix:///tmp/osui.sock
+    opensnitch-ui --socket unix:///tmp/osui.sock

 You can also use `--socket "[::]:50051"` to have the UI use TCP instead of a unix socket and run the daemon on another computer with `-ui-socket "x.x.x.x:50051"` (where `x.x.x.x` is the IP of the computer running the UI service).